xinwenfu/VChat_LTER/README.md

 	https://github.com/DaintyJet/VChat_LTER/assets/60448620/56abcbb0-42fc-433f-8730-5c55754df014

-   1. Click on the black button highlighted below, and enter the address we decided in the previous step
+   1. Click on the black button highlighted below, and enter the address we decided in the previous step.

 		<img src="Images/I16.png" width=600>

-   2. Set a breakpoint at the desired address (right-click)
+   2. Set a breakpoint at the desired address (right-click).

 		<img src="Images/I17.png" width=600>